BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 Each customer who was not previously classified (labeled with "?") is now classified either "loyal" or "churn", together with a confidence, e.g., 0.798.

 Can we really trust the classification by the decision tree?
-I discuss validating the machine learning result in the following section.
+I discuss validating the ML result in the following section.